kaaveland/bus-eta/README.md

 [gunicorn](https://gunicorn.org/) or something else suitable.
 The docker image takes care of this already.

 NB!
 This webapp puts a lot of data (> 500MB) in memory once it loads, so use `--preload` with `gunicorn`.
-This ensures faster startup and also since this memory is only written once, it can be shared with copy-on-write memory between the workers.
+This ensures a faster startup and also since this memory is only written once, it can be shared with copy-on-write memory between the workers.
 This lets you run many workers without using a lot of RAM. gunicorn usually recommends 1-2 workers per CPU, but since DuckDB is also threaded on the C level, 2 workers per CPU may be a little high.